textpattern/textpattern.github.io/brand/user-docs-guide.md

 ## Audience

-The primary target audience of user documentation is new users of Textpattern, and notably the administrator (or ‘Publisher’) role, since that role is acquired when installing Textpattern software for the first time.
+The primary target audience of user documentation is new users of Textpattern, and notably the administrator (or 'Publisher’) role, since that role is acquired when installing Textpattern software for the first time.

 Secondary audiences are, to a lesser degree, experienced users and active [community](https://forum.textpattern.com/) participants using specific resources like the [Tags reference](/tags) or [developer documentation](/development).